 Regarding the portion that is withdrawn, a portion or even the full amount could be considered taxable.
 When the CSV is more than the ACB it triggers a taxable event.
 The amount that can be taxed is the proportion of the amount that is withdrawn compared to the total value of the policy fund.

-Surrendering the policy is withdrawing the surrender cash value, which is the full amount of the policy less any outstanding loans and surrender fees.
+Surrendering the whole life policy is withdrawing the CSV, which is the full amount of the policy less any outstanding loans and surrender fees.

 When you pay taxes based on surrender you are covering the amount that your investments increased in value.